Santangelo1/OnlineShoppingSystem/README.md

 2. **Real-Time Inventory Notifications**
    - **Description**: Notifies users when products they are interested in are back in stock or running low.
    - **How it Works**: Users can subscribe to stock alerts for specific products, and the system sends notifications when those items are available or in limited stock.
-   - **Benefits**: Helps customers secure desired items and reduces the chance of abandoned purchases due to stock issues.

 3. **Advanced Sales Analytics in Admin Panel**
    - **Description**: Provides detailed analytics for the admin, including popular products, sales trends, and customer behavior.
    - **How it Works**: The admin panel includes dashboards showing total sales, most popular items, low stock alerts, and revenue metrics.